Hawxy/cdk-twingate/README.md

 Using Twingate to access your VPC permits high performance connectivity whilst avoiding SSH or the overhead & limitations of Session Manager.

+**This construct will deploy the connector into a public subnet by default in order to support P2P connections.
+Only outbound connections are permitted.**

 ## Installation

 JS/TS: `npm i cdk-twingate -D`